What is Budgeting?

 In ZBB, all the numbers reset to zero and given a fresh thought over all the items of the budget.
 The new numbers of every item shall be justified with proper reasoning and shall not be ad hoc figures.

 This type of budgeting helps the management to avoid traditional expenditures that are no longer required.
-As the base is zero, management can actually give a new thought to each and every item of expense and reassess the requirement or possible cost-saving.
+As the base is zero, management can give a new thought to every item of expense and reassess the requirement or possible cost-saving.

 #3 – Base Budgeting (BB)